A cone theorem for nef curves: Accumulation of Rays

-Finally, we consider whether coextremal rays accumulate only along $\overline{NE}_{1}(X)_{K_{X} + \Delta = 0}$ as conjectured by Batyrev.
-This would imply that for some countable collection of curves $C_{i}$

-In \cite{araujo08}, Araujo shows this stronger statement for terminal threefolds.
-She first finds movable curves generating coextremal rays by running the minimal model program.
+In this section we consider whether coextremal rays accumulate only along $\overline{NE}_{1}(X)_{K_{X} + \Delta = 0}$ as in Conjecture \ref{batyrevconjecture}.
+This stronger statement is proven for terminal threefolds in \cite{araujo08}.
+Araujo first finds movable curves generating coextremal rays by running the minimal model program.
 Using boundedness of terminal threefolds of Picard number $1$, she bounds the degrees of all of these curves with respect to a fixed polarization.
 So in fact, for any ample divisor $A$ there are only finitely many $(K_{X} + \Delta + A)$-negative coextremal rays.

 The situation in higher dimensions is expected to be similar.
-The following conjecture is due to Alexeev \cite{alexeev94}, and A.~Borisov and L.~Borisov \cite{borisov96}.
+The following conjecture is due to Alexeev (\cite{alexeev94}, 11.3), and A.~Borisov and L.~Borisov (\cite{borisov96}, Conjecture 1.1).

 \begin{conj}[Borisov-Alexeev-Borisov] For any $\epsilon > 0$, the family of $\mathbb{Q}$-Fano varieties of a given dimension with log discrepancy greater than $\epsilon$ is bounded. \end{conj}

 Since running the minimal model program can only increase log discrepancies, this conjecture combined with Araujo's argument should settle the question.